Alpine Meadows, California

 We used to ski at Alpine every year or so when the kids were learning to ski.
 When we were going there they had some great lift ticket deals for kids, so it was popular with families.
 They would also often stay open into late May or June, so we did some late Spring skiing there.
-We haven’t been back in a couple of years since we now have a house in South Lake Tahoe.
+We haven’t been back in a number of years since we now have a house in South Lake Tahoe.

 |Annual Snowfall||402 inches Claimed / 402 Actual: Rank #17|